Luxury family home interior design in Bali featuring enclosed climate-controlled living space

 Privacy Without Walls — The Balinese Landscaping Approach

 True privacy in Bali isn’t achieved with high walls and locked gates.
 The island’s design tradition uses densely planted bamboo, tropical palms, and layered garden screens to create a visual enclosure that feels organic rather than fortified.
-This approach also regulates temperature—mature tropical planting shades the building envelope and reduces the heat load on interior spaces significantly.
+It also regulates temperature—mature tropical planting shades the building envelope and reduces the heat load on interior spaces significantly.

 3. Room-by-Room Residential Breakdown

+Every home interior design Bali project comes down to how individual rooms function in real daily use, not just how they photograph.
 To truly understand residential interior design in Bali, we must look at how specific rooms function differently for full-time residents compared to transient tourists.

 The Kitchen: The Dual Kitchen Strategy